 - That any local disruptions have much less influence on the rest of the greenhouse

-- That due to a suitable distribution with sufficient overlap between the fans, in addition to a vertical temperature equalisation, there is also a small horizontal equalisation
+- That due to a suitable distribution with sufficient overlap between the fans, in addition to a vertical temperature equalization, there is also a small horizontal equalization

 With parallel ventilation, the fans hang side by side in the greenhouse.
 From the centre aisle, the air above the plants is blown to the side of the greenhouse.
 The air collides with the side wall and bends downwards.
 At the root level, the air then flows back to the aisle.
 This creates a large loop.
 Usually this system is used with high crops where the fans blow through the crop.
 This method is rarely used today.

 Series ventilation is the most common and is often used for low planting.
 With this system, the fans are placed in extension of each other throughout the greenhouse like a loop.
 One fan takes over the air flow from the other unit and moves it further.
 This creates good air circulation above the crop.